use checkboxes to select items you wish to download

 and parabolic mirrors and was aware of spherical aberration.
 In Epitome of Astronomy, he took a

-Ptolemy, insisting that the hypothetical spheres
+position against Ptolemy, insisting that the hypothetical spheres

 corresponded "to the true movements of really existing hard or yielding